mpeeples2008/ArchNetSci/_book/01-data.md

 code without this so feel free to sit this one out.</p>
 </div>

-To install Python with the required libraries, run the following chunk of code:
+To install Python with the required libraries, run the following chunk of code.
+Keep in mind this will take seeral minutes and about 1.4 GB of disk space:

 ```r